 In recent years, meditation and mindfulness have broken into the mainstream.
 As a result, this centuries-old practice has become a buzzword and newly minted investment muse.

 But does our obsession with mindfulness and the commoditization of meditation defeat the purpose?
 And as the industry matures, what’s next in mindfulness?
-Let’s take a look.

-The broader cultural tie-in centers on anxiety and burnout.
 According to a 2018 APA poll, 40% of Americans are more anxious than they were at this time last year.
 Today’s teenagers report higher rates of anxiety and depression, too.
 Mindfulness, then, seems like a natural remedy to combat these difficult trends.